-It is possible that if a facility promotes or requires the use of their own form or recommended form of a POAPC and the person/resident suffers harm as a result of execution of such a document, that the facility could be held liable in damages.
+It is possible that if a facility promotes or requires the use of their own form or recommended form of POAPC and the person/resident suffers harm as a result of execution of such a document, that the facility could be held liable in damages.

-18. Using standard form advance directives or living wills throughout a community and in all hospitals and facilities promotes patient-centred care and should be a requirement for patient care.
+16. Using standard form advance directives or living wills throughout a community and in all hospitals and facilities promotes patient-centred care and should be a requirement for patient care.

 THIS IS NOT NECESSARILY TRUE.
-As stated above in Misconception #17, the completion of an advance directive is not a requirement or precondition for receiving care.
-In communities where one standard form of advance directive has been promoted, patients may be discouraged from using their own versions of advance directives that they may prefer on the basis that the health practitioners in the community do not understand the patients form but do understand the community form.
+As stated above in Misconception 15, the completion of an advance directive is not a requirement or precondition for receiving care.
+In communities where one standard form of advance directive has been promoted, patients may be discouraged from using their own versions of advance directives that they may prefer to the community standard form on the basis that the health practitioners in the community do not understand the patients form but do understand the community form.
 This is not patient centred care but care on the terms of the provider!
-The standard form approach discourages people from "opting out", sometimes by telling the patient that if they do not use the standard form, very intrusive and invasive treatment will be administered despite any express oral wishes.
-This is not appropriate and legally inaccurate.
+The standard form approach discourages people from "opting out", sometimes by telling the patient that if they don't have the standard form that very intrusive and invasive treatment will be delivered to them despite any oral wishes expressed.
+This is not appropriate, is misinformation and is wrong in law.

-Too often the standard forms "take over" and become the "norm" rather an "option".
-Instead of communications taking place between the health practitioner and the patient, and the patient and his or her future SDM, as to what treatment and care the patient may want in the future, the goal of the discussion becomes one of completing the form and of packaging the patient's wishes in a specified format.
+Too often the standard forms "take over" and become the procedure and forms that must be completed rather than being an option.
+Rather than the communication taking place between the health practitioner and the patient, and the patient and his or her future substitute decision maker, as to what treatment and care the patient may want in the future, the goal of the discussion becomes one of completing the form and of packaging the patient's wishes in a specified format.
 Options not included on the form are not discussed.
-Concerns of the individual patient may not be heeded as they do not fit on the form.
-The paper document becomes the directing force, not the patient's own words or the SDM's interpretation of the advance directive.
+Concerns of the individual patient may not get heeded as they don't fit on the form.
+The paper document becomes the directing force, not the patient's own words or the substitute decision-maker's interpretation of the advance directive.
 This may not have been the intent of the people who drafted the standard form, but the process of getting the forms executed take on a life of their own.
-Great care must be taken when promoting a standard form in a community to ensure it is clear that it is ONLY ONE of MANY OPTIONS for people in that community and there is NO REQUIREMENT for such forms to be completed by anyone in order to obtain services.
+Great care must be taken in promoting a standard form in a community so that it is clear that it is ONLY ONE of MANY OPTIONS for people in that community, that there is NO REQUIREMENT for such forms to be completed by anyone in order to get services, that health practitioners will NOT use the most aggressive treatments that may not be medically indicated for that particular patient just because the patient has not signed the form.